Imagine Dragons are probably the most successful band of the 2010s.

 Everything always takes us back to Coldplay.
 A legendary British band, and a legitimate heir to U2’s throne, the group has conquered the hearts of millions of fans worldwide.

 In fact, their music is so popular that they’ve got such a large following that fans of all genres enjoy their music.
 It seems that their formula works pretty well.
+See our list of bands like Coldplay for an idea how many groups have copied their sound since.

 Their music is more laid-back and kind of low key compared to Imagine Dragons.
 Nonetheless, their work is worthy of praise.
 They have delivered multiple albums and other releases over the past decades, topping the charts all over the world.